 From work outfits to evening wear to swimsuits and lingerie, clothes will fit better, your figure will be more balanced, and your breasts more attractive.

 It is very important to choose a surgeon who has a similar innate aesthetic to your own.
 If you want breasts that have a bulge on the top and look like a grapefruit, then SMART Breast Augmentation by Dr. Fan would not be your best choice.
 But if you want to have breasts that will look gorgeous clothed or undressed, then SMART Breast Augmentation by San Francisco's leading breast augmentation plastic surgeon, Dr. Larry Fan is a great choice.

 Read on to learn more about Dr. Fan’s expertise and approach to breast augmentation.

 The ideal SMART Breast Augmentation candidate comes from one of two groups:

 Women whose breasts are not just small, but are misshapen, are also good candidates for SMART Breast Augmentation.

 Women who want to be large and disproportionate, the “Baywatch look,” make up a small percentage of women who get breast augmentation.

 Women with drooping breasts may require a breast lift.

-All women who are considering breast augmentation should be doing it for themselves, not for a boyfriend or spouse.
+All women who are considering SMART Breast Augmentation should be doing it for themselves, not for a boyfriend or spouse.

 You must be healthy enough to undergo an elective operation and mature enough to weigh the risks and benefits of surgery.